Properly Clicker Train Your Dog

 In clicker training, it is like you're taking a snapshot of your dog's correct behavior.
 The dog immediately understands that after the click, the reward follows.
 It is usually in the form of a toy, petting, or a treat.
 The basic steps in clicker training are:

-- 1Obtain the behavior.Make sure that your dog does the behavior you want.Advertisement
+- 1Make sure that your dog does the behavior you want.Obtain the behavior.Advertisement

-- 2Mark or click on the behavior.Using the clicker, you mark the desired behavior.Advertisement
+- 2Using the clicker, you mark the desired behavior.Mark or click on the behavior.Advertisement

 Considerations in Clicker Training